KazBarker/SP25_DS5111_nrg6cb/ERD/ERD.md

         string source PK "'wsj', 'yahoo', or 'stockanalysis'" }

-    DOWNLOADS many to one or more SOURCE-DOWNLOAD SOURCES many to one or more SOURCE-DOWNLOAD
+    DOWNLOADS many to one or more SOURCE-DOWNLOAD : "link" SOURCES many to one or more SOURCE-DOWNLOAD : "link"

     SOURCE-DOWNLOAD {
         int gainer_id PK